-Recall that subgame perfect Nash equilibrium for a stage game is $(p_1^, p_2^, X^) = (16, 16, 32)$.
+32).
 Since the strategy space in this experiment is rather large and the payoff function is relatively flat near equilibrium, a small deviation from equilibrium is not very costly.
 For example, in the $\alpha 20\beta 20$ treatment, a one-unit unilateral deviation from equilibrium prices costs player 1 \$0.005 and player 2 \$0.014.
-Therefore, we check the ε -equilibrium play by looking at the proportion of price announcements within ± 1 of the equilibrium price, and the quantity announcement within ± 4 of the equilibrium quantity, since a one-unit price change results in a four-unit best-response quantity change.
-Therefore, the ε -equilibrium prediction is $(\epsilon - p_1^, \epsilon - p_2^, \epsilon - x^) = (\{15, 16, 17\}, \{15, 16, 17\}, \{28, \dots, 32, \dots, 36\})$.
+Therefore, we check the ε -equilibrium play by looking at the proportion of price announcements within ± 1 of the equilibrium price, and the quantity announcement within ± 4 of the equilibrium quantity, since a one-unit change in p_2 results in a four-unit best-response quantity change.
+Therefore, the ε -equilibrium prediction is $(\varepsilon - p_1^)$, $\varepsilon - p_2^, \ \varepsilon - x^) = (\{15, 16, 17\}, \{15, 16, 17\},$ $\{28, \ldots, 32, \ldots, 36\}$).

-Figures 1 and 2 contain box and whiskers plots for the prices for each treatment for all 60 rounds by players 1 and 2, respectively.
-The box represents the ranges of the 25th and 75th percentiles of prices, while the whiskers extend to the minimum and maximum prices in each round.
+Figures 1 and 2 contain box and whiskers plots for the prices of each treatment for all 60 rounds by players 1 and 2, respectively.
+The box represents the ranges of the twenty-fifth and seventy-fifth percentiles of prices, while the whiskers extend to the minimum and maximum prices in each round.
 The horizontal line within each box represents the median price.
-Compared with the $\beta=0$ treatments, equilibrium price convergence is clearly more pronounced in the supermodular and near-supermodular treatments.
+Compared with the β 00 treatments, equilibrium price convergence is clearly more pronounced in the supermodular and near-supermodular treatments.

 To analyze the performance of the compensation mechanism, we first compare the convergence level achieved in the last 20 rounds of each treatment.
-Table 2 reports the level of convergence $(L_b(41,60))$ to subgame-perfect Nash equilibrium (top two panels) and ε -Nash equilibrium (bottom two panels) for each session under each of the six different treatments, as well as the alternative hypotheses and the corresponding p-values of one-tailed permutation tests9 under the null hypothesis that the convergence level in the two treatments are the same.
-While the proportion of ε -equilibrium play is much higher than the proportion
+Table 2 reports the level of convergence (L_b (41, 60)) to subgame-perfect Nash equilibrium (panels A and B) and ε -Nash equilibrium (panels C and D) for each session under each of the six different treatments, as well as the alternative hypotheses and the corresponding p-values of one-tailed permutation tests9 under the null hypothesis that the convergence levels in the two treatments (column [8]) are the same.
+While the proportion of ε -equilibrium play is much higher than the proportion of equilibrium play, the results of the permutation tests largely follow similar patterns.
+We now formally test our hypotheses regarding convergence level.
+Parts (i) to (iii) of Result 1 present the effects of the degree of strategic complementarity (β -effects).
+Parts (iv) and (v) present effects due to changes in α (α -effects).